L-mbda/G4/README.md

-# G4: A text-based game written in Python
+# G4: A CLI Toy OS written in Python
-*This is a simple text game that I wanted to make for another experience.*
+*This is a toy-OS that I wanted to recreate within the Konnect project that I have done prior.*

 ## Setup